dancer1325/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

-If any of your options contains the expression `$__<provider>{<argument>}` or `${<environment variable>}`, then they will be processed by Grafana's variable expander.
-The expander runs the provider with the provided argument to get the final value of the option.
+If any of your options contains the expression `$__<provider>{<argument>}` or `${<environment variable>}`, then they will be processed by Grafana's variable expander
+* The expander runs the provider with the provided argument to get the final value of the option.

 There are three providers: `env`, `file`, and `vault`.

 ### Env provider

+The `env` provider can be used to expand an environment variable
+* If you
-The `env` provider can be used to expand an environment variable.
-If you set an option to `$__env{PORT}` the `PORT` environment variable will be used in its place.
-For environment variables you can also use the short-hand syntax `${PORT}`.
+set an option to `$__env{PORT}` the `PORT` environment variable will be used in its place
+* For environment variables you can also use the short-hand syntax `${PORT}`.
 Grafana's log directory would be set to the `grafana` directory in the directory behind the `LOGDIR` environment variable in the following